ni/webvi-examples/Customize with CSS/Readme.md

 # Customize WebVI with CSS
 This example demonstrates how to customize the HTML output of a WebVI using CSS.

-One of the main parts of a WebVI is an HTML ouput that displays HTML5 Custom Elements.
+One of the main parts of a WebVI is an HTML output that displays HTML5 Custom Elements.
 One of the advantages of using CSS in a web application is to the separate content from style.
 For example, you could create a custom CSS file that is shared across the organization or even among other users to build more and more styles and layouts.

 # Usage